Jessica’s Grass Valley Home Birth Story, in her own words:

 Again I felt some self doubt creeping in…. maybe I would have a super long labor?
 I was definitely already hurting and didn’t think I could handle a long long labor….
 I felt like I had to pee (again) so I went and hung out on the toilet.
 Couldn’t pee but had some back to back contractions and on the next contraction I felt her suddenly drop down and a whole lot more intensity.
 I came out of the bathroom and Ariana checked baby’s heartbeat and remarked that yep she had definitely come down.
-Time gets blurryish around this time.
+Time gets blurryish around this time in my birth story.
 I texted my mom, brother, and birth photographer and told them all to head over to my home in Grass Valley.
 Things certainly weren’t stopping now but I thought I still had a while.
 My birth photographer, Cathlene, asked if she should hurry or if she had an hour or so.
 I said an hour should be fine….that was at 4:40.
 The pain was most certainly getting harder and harder to cope with and somewhere along the way I asked about the tub and asked for Alan to come fill it.